splunk/splunk-connect-for-syslog/docs/gettingstarted/docker-swarm-general.md

 * Create the subdirectory ``/opt/sc4s/local``.
 This will be used as a mount point for local overrides and configurations.

-    * NOTE: The empty ``local`` directory created above will populate with templates at the first invocation of SC4S for local configurations and overrides.
+    * The empty ``local`` directory created above will populate with templates at the first invocation of SC4S for local configurations and overrides.
 Changes made to these files will be preserved on subsequent restarts (i.e. a "no-clobber" copy is performed for any missing files).  _Do not_ change the directory structure of the files that are laid down; change (or add) only individual files if desired.
 SC4S depends on the directory layout to read the local configurations properly.

-    * NOTE: You can back up the contents of this directory elsewhere and return the directory to an empty state when a new version of SC4S is released to pick up any new changes provided by Splunk.
+    * You can back up the contents of this directory elsewhere and return the directory to an empty state when a new version of SC4S is released to pick up any new changes provided by Splunk.
 Upon a restart, the direcory will populate as it did when you first installed SC4S.
 Your previous changes can then be merged back in and will take effect after another restart.